Dumpinground/TextToEpub/README.md

 # TextToEpub
-build ePub from txt
+build EPub from txt

-in progress...
+Only support Epub3.0 so far

+## Usage